slak44/mini-transpiler/README.md

 <pre><i>ENUM_NAME</i> @ <i>ENUM_VALUE</i></pre>
 Each token has to be on its own line.
 Note that `STRING`, `NUMBER`, `VARIABLE_NAME` and `LINE` do not use the specified values, as such anything will work.

+<h2>UI</h2>
+The first text area should contain the pseudocode.
+The second area should contain the custom tokens.
+Leaving it empty will use the defaults from Token.
+The third one will contain the outputed JavaScript.
+In order to use file paths instead of direct code, append `file:///` before the input, output, and Token config file names.
+The input and output should be in the first area on 2 lines, and the Token config in the second.